Xamarin and Microsoft Event in Dublin

-A few weeks back the Azure Dublin user group hosted some of the Microsoft and Xamarins team in Dublin for a half day conference.
-While the Microsoft & Xamarin teams were there to cover some introductory sessions on using Xamarin, they also invited some industry partners to talk about some other technical topics.
-I presented a quick 15 minute intro on how to use the Azure Notification Hubs platform for sending push notifications to the various platform specific notification services for each of the major mobile platforms.
+Recently, the Azure Dublin user group hosted some of the Microsoft and Xamarin teams in Dublin for a half day conference.
+Mainly, the Microsoft and Xamarin teams were there to cover some introductory sessions on using xamarin.
+In addition, they also invited some industry partners to talk about some other technical topics.
+I presented a quick 15-minute intro on how to use the Azure Notification Hubs platform for sending push notifications to the various platform specific notification services for each of the major mobile platforms.

 Azure Notification Hubs is the Microsoft Azure scaled-out infrastructure for doing multi-platform push-notifications.
-It provides you with a single single hosted platform which you can configure to relay your push notifications to all the major platform specific push notification services.
+It provides you with a single hosted platform.
+Because of this, you can configure to relay your push notifications to all the major platform specific push notification services.

 Currently, Azure Notification Hubs supports sending notifications to

 - Windows Notification Service (WNS) for Windows Phone & Universal Apps on Windows 8 and Window 10

 - The legacy Microsoft Push Notification Service (MPNS) for older Windows Phone 8 apps